freskimo/power-macros/README.md

 - extracted data caching

 ## About the UI
-The plug-in adds new tab into the BurpSuite named "ExtendedMacro".
+The plug-in adds new tab into the BurpSuite named "PowerMacros".
 It contains several tabs: "Main", "Logger" and "Settings".

 ### Main
 In the main window you are able to configure all the magic.
 The left part of the view is the "Extraction message list" and the right part is the "Replace message list".